Why Organisational Memory Matters More Than AI Agents Right Now

 The Bottom Line

-Agents are not the bottleneck.
+Agents aren't the bottleneck.
 Memory is.

 The Hidden Cost of Memory Debt